Skip to main content

 minutes: 2

-The for minutes is doing the job: if the occupancy is off for at least 2 minutes, the action is triggered.
+The for: minutes handles this: if occupancy is off for 2 minutes, the action triggers.

 The Conditions